omniV1/AQC/Docs/InitialProposal.md

 ## Executive Summary

-"A Quiet Chapter" will transform the postpartum support experience through a thoughtfully designed digital platform for both new parents and doulas.
+"LUNARA" will transform the postpartum support experience through a thoughtfully designed digital platform for both new parents and doulas.
 By combining enchanting storybook-inspired aesthetics with intuitive, practical tools, we aim to create a digital sanctuary that nurtures families through their fourth trimester journey.

 Our vision is to develop a platform that feels less like traditional software and more like a treasured companion—offering personalized guidance, emotional support, and practical resources when families need them most.
 The gentle interface will provide families with on-demand access to their doula's wisdom, while giving doulas powerful tools to enhance their practice.